Artists Mary Waltham and Jackie Amies respond to the surrounding ancient woodlands of East Hampshire.

 Undisturbed soils and decaying wood create conditions that encourage species diversity of plants, invertebrates, fungi, birds and mammals.
 Ancient woods are also a living record of centuries of interaction and interdependence between man and woodland, often containing remnants of archaeological features such as wood banks, pits and charcoal kilns.
 No surprise then that these woods are also home to rich and diverse myths and folklore.

 Ancient Woodland: A celebration of place is entirely inspired by and embedded in the ancient woodlands of our locality.
-It invites visitors to the Allen Gallery to be curious about these rare and special areas that we are fortunate enough to have access to.
+It invites visitors to the Allen Gallery to be curious about these rare and special areas to which we are fortunate enough to have access.

 Location: